hyphmongo/deepcurator/readme.md

 This project uses Pipenv to manage dependencies.
 To install all dependencies run `pipenv install`.
 To activate the virtual environment run `pipenv shell`

-Data files are stored on S3, to re-create the results, or train your own model, an configuration file will be needed.
+Data files are stored on S3, to re-create the results, or train your own model, a configuration file will be needed.
 Create `config.yml` in the root of the project and fill in the following values.

 ```yaml
 s3: